YohanaHerrero/Random_samples_bootstrapping_clustering/README.md

 ## **What is this repository for?**

-In this script, I create 100 random samples following the bootstrapping approach described in Durcalek et al. 2015, I calculate the clustering of a data sample with the K-estimator of Adelberger et al. 2005 and compare poissonian to bootstrapping error bars.
+In this script, I create 100 random samples following the bootstrapping approach described in Durcalek et al. 2015.

 ## **Installing Random_samples_bootstrapping_clustering**